DavidCharles99/dara/README.md

 this app will be built on ruby 2.6.1p33 and will be used to demonstrate my MVC and basic react.js knowledge.

+the app will have coins and the coins will have many reviews.